0x3F3F/0x3F3F.github.io/_posts/2020-07-12-Secular-Trend-Energy-Inflation.md

 <img style="border: 0;" src="/img/2020/20200712_EnergyTrend.png" />

+Energy appears to be the most asymmetric way to play my view on higher inflation.
+After 10 years of underperformance, downside looks limited and there appear to be reasonable catalysis for decent upside.

 I've previously invested in smaller oil companies, and would prefer to avoid the volatility / risks involved with them.
 I'll look to play this by investing in oil majors, some of which have fallen over 50%, as less downside.
 In my view, they offer an opportunity to double or more in value and pay an ongoing dividend.